muldjord/boris/README.md

 ## Release notes
 #### Known issues:
 * Critical need behaviours added to the queue chosen by Boris himself also gives out coins
-* Spawned items spawn outside desktop more often than is statistically sane
+* Spawned items seemingly spawn outside desktop more often than they should
-* Bounce is broken for items with low bounce value
+* Independence seems to be somewhat broken when independence is high for 'toilet'.
+Rarely will Boris relieve himself automatically

 #### Version x.x.x, Roadmap:
 * Make wind behaviours that are appended before or after weather reaction behaviour when weather is shown